 Students will be billed for regular Duquesne University tuition and the university fee.
 If a student studies with an outside approved program their Duquesne University tuition will be adjusted to reflect the exact tuition cost of the external program.
 The university fee can be waived if a comparable fee is paid to the external program.
 Since tuition remission and tuition exchange will not apply during the semester abroad, the student may want to consider applying for other types of scholarships and financial aid.
 Contact the Office of Financial Aid for assistance.

-NOTE: The Villa Nazareth Program and the University’s Italian Campus Program in Rome are exceptions to the above and honor all tuition waivers, scholarships and discounts.
+NOTE: Duquesne University’s Italian Campus Program in Rome is an exception to the above and honor all tuition waivers, scholarships and discounts.

 If a student cancels participation in a program after committing to study abroad, Duquesne will bill the student’s account for any nonrefundable payments that Duquesne has made or is obligated to make for the student’s study abroad program.